Your chewing gum is made from trees. Well, it used to be.

 If you suspect polyphagous shot hole borers have found your trees, please contact your local County Extension Office right away.

 Conks are woody, shelf-like structures produced by some fungi.
-These fruiting bodies are often seen on trees and they can indicate fungal diseases, such as canker rot or butt rot.
+These fruiting bodies are often seen on trees and can indicate fungal diseases, such as canker rot or butt rot.

 Conks are the reproductive form of a large group of fungi known as polypores.
 Polypores are found in the bark, trunks, and branches of trees, though some are in the soil.
-Polypores play major roles in the decomposition of wood, so their presence often indicates decay.
+Polypores are the primary players in wood decomposition, so their presence often indicates decay.
 Polypores are important in nutrient cycling, so they aren’t all bad.
-This is a large, diverse group but they all have conks in common.
+This group is large and diverse, but they all have conks in common.

 The conk clan

-This group is defined, not by genetics, but by growth behavior, so it is very diverse.
+This group is defined by how they grow rather than genetics, so it is very diverse.
 The most common types of conks include:

 Also known as bracket fungi, or shelf fungi, this group (Basidiomycota) produces circular, shelf-shaped fruiting bodies that can appear in rows, columns, or singly.
 Basidiomycetes are the only fungi known to break down lignin.
-Lignin is what makes trees rigid and hard.
+Lignin is what makes trees rigid.
 The disease that accomplishes this feat is known as white rot.

 Some conks are annuals while others are perennials, Some conks can live for 80 years or more.
 In either case, they tend to be leathery, sturdy growths.
 These growths produce spores, called basidiospores, in pores found on the underside of the conk.

 Conks grow directly out of the wood on which the fungi feed.
 If you were to cut one open and look at it closely, you would see two layers: a tube layer and a supporting layer.
-The tubes are honeycomb-like structures lined with a spore-forming surface, called the hymenium, and the supporting structure creates the shelf and its attachment to the tree.
+The tubes are honeycomb-like structures lined with a spore-forming surface called the hymenium.
+The supporting structure creates the shelf and its attachment to the tree.